 Installing a VPN on Your Firestick

-Although NordVPN can be installed the same way, the installation process for the ExpressVPN dedicated app is a bit more complex and will require you accessing the Google Play Store.
+Although NordVPN can be installed the same way, the installation process for the ExpressVPN dedicated app is a bit more complex and will require you to access the Google Play Store.
 This, as mentioned before, may not work on all devices.

 Firesticks and VPNs